Secure File Transport Protocol (SFTP)¶

 This is a basic method / protocol for transferring data based on the ancient and insecure File Transfer Protocol (FTP), only updated to be more secure.
 The internal system used by Rockstor is that included as a subsystem within the openssh server.

-Unlike other file sharing systems like Samba/CIFS or Apple Filing Protocol (AFP) sftp has no built in discovery or service publishing components.
+Unlike other file sharing systems like Samba/CIFS, SFTP has no built in discovery or service publishing components.
 This makes it a simpler system but one that requires a little more effort to connect with.
 Most notably is it required that you manually enter the Rockstor’s hostname or ip address on the clients that wish to connect.

 The Rockstor SFTP System¶